joshuaclayton/Write-Web-Applications-Your-Customers-Want/importance_of_acceptance_tests/importance_of_acceptance_tests.md

       Then "primary@person.com" should receive a contact email with "This is for primary again"

 !SLIDE center
-# Put that into your pipe and smoke it
+# Put that in your pipe and smoke it
 ![Pipe](pipe.jpg)

 !SLIDE bullets